-Among those who received cash transfers, the researchers further grouped the young women into a conditional group (baseline schoolgirls and baseline dropouts), in which they received cash transfers only if they attended school for at least 80% of school days, or to an unconditional group (baseline schoolgirls), in which they received cash transfers only if they attended cash transfer points.
+Among those who received cash transfers, the researchers further grouped the young women into a conditional group, in which they received cash transfers only if they attended school for at least 80% of school days, or to an unconditional group, in which they received cash transfers if they simply attended the monthly cash transfer meetings.

 The researchers assessed behavioral risk at baseline and 1 year; serology tests performed at 18 months determined the prevalence of HIV and herpes simplex virus 2 (HSV-2) infections.

 Compared with 3% of controls with HIV, 1.2% of those in the intervention group had HIV (OR=0.36; 95% CI, 0.14-0.91).
 In addition, 3% of controls and only 0.7% of those in the intervention group had HSV-2 (OR=0.24; 95% CI, 0.09-0.65).

 No differences were observed between the conditional vs. unconditional intervention groups for weighted HIV or HSV-2 prevalence, according to the researchers.
 Structural interventions that do not directly target sexual behavior change can be important components of HIV prevention strategies, the researchers wrote.